 Debt settlement will hurt your credit score more if the credit cards you settle are already in good standing and if you end up settling multiple credit card accounts.

-Debt settlement information will remain on your credit report for seven years, but will have less of an impact on your credit score the older the information gets and as more positive information is added to your credit report.
+Debt settlement information will remain on your credit report for seven years, but it will have less of an impact on your credit score the older the information gets and as more positive information is added to your credit report.

-Rebuilding Your Credit After Debt Settlement
+Rebuilding Your Credit

 Once you've settled the balances, you can focus on rebuilding your credit score.
 Since credit is based on borrowing, you’ll have to use credit cards or loans to rebuild your credit.
 Responsible borrowing and timely payments are key to achieving a good credit score and staying out of debt.